roine/form_process/README.md

 - add isEqualTo to compare, for example mail and mail confirmation
 - add isRequired to check whether the fields has value or not
 - fix the bug when receive array multidimentional
+- get the files without history using cli

 ##V0.2##